YuvrajBalagoni13/TexGeneration/README.md

 # Results / Examples

-# Key Highlight of project -
-- **Inverse Procedural Modelling** : Given an image the model will generate a shader graph corresponding to that image.
-- **Dataset** : Converted VLMaterial dataset (target was a python script for the material) into a Domain specific language for shader graph.
-Why & How in this doc [DATA.md](docs/DATA.md).
-- **Custom tokens** : added new additional domain specific tokens to the models tokenizer vocabulary for efficient shader representation.
-In details at [DATA.md](docs/DATA.md).
-- **Model** : did lora fine-tuning for Qwen3.5-0.8B model, also trained the additional embeddings for the new added tokens.
-Also untied the weights for the new embeddings & lm head as untying helped model performed & learned better than keeping them same.
-More info here [TRAIN.md](docs/TRAIN.md).
-- **Quantization** : Quantized the model into multiple precision (Q8_0, Q5_K_M, Q4_K_M) using llama.cpp in gguf format.
-Available at huggingface - [huggingface_link](https://huggingface.co/YuvrajB13/Qwen-3.5-0.8B-TexGen-GGUF/tree/main).
-- **Blender Addon** : Created a blender addon to use the model.

 # Usage
 ### Installing Addon
 install the TexAddon.zip file from the repo & install it in blender by going -